samuelsandoval1/GoogleTest-Demo/README.md

 # GoogleTest Demo 📈

-> This repository contains the source code for a technical demo showing students how to make Unit Tests using the Google Test framework.
+> This repository contains the source code from a technical demo showing students how to make Unit Tests using the Google Test framework.

 ## Getting Started 😀